-Introducing and Expanding New Enterprises In Ethiopia, livestock fattening, dairy, poultry, and forage production can be profitable enterprises and a means to increase smallholder farmers' incomes.
-FEED is leveraging investments of over \$1 million in such enterprises, not only to stimulate economic activity and boost incomes, but also to create models of good feeding practices and business management that others can emulate.
-Through their cooperatives, smallholder farmers pool resources and apply trainings and technical and in-kind support to start new businesses, like Friyat Women's Poultry Enterprise, which raises and sells broilers in the Tigray region of northern Ethiopia.
+Introducing and Expanding New Enterprises Livestock fattening, dairy, poultry, and forage production can be profitable enterprises in Ethiopia and a means to increase smallholder farmers' incomes.
+FEED leveraged investments of over \$1 million in such enterprises, not only to stimulate economic activity and boost incomes, but also to create models of good feeding practices and business management that other can emulate.
+B2Bs and trade fairs were held across Ethiopia to promote their products and connect them with input suppliers and new market opportunities.
+Through their cooperatives, smallholder farmers pooled resources and applied trainings, technical, and in-kind support to start new businesses, like Friyat Women's Poultry Enterprise, which raises and sells pullets in the Tigray region of northern Ethiopia.
 Members benefit from commercial activity on a scale larger than they could achieve individually.
-Other cooperative unions, like Wonji and Licha Hadiya, have complimented their feed manufacturing enterprises by fattening cattle using feed concentrate produced by their own facilities.
+Other cooperative unions, like Wonji and Licha Hadiya, have complimented their feed manufacturing enterprises by fattening cattle using the feed concentrate produced by their own facilities.
 Investing in the private sector also benefits smallholder farmers.
-Mastewal Dairy Farm in western Oromia connects smallholder farmers with larger, more distant markets, while also improving milk safety and shelf life through new, small scale pasteurization and packaging technology.
+Mastewal Dairy Farm in western Oromia connects smallholder dairy farmers with larger, more distant markets, while also improving milk safety and shelf life through the use of new, small scale pasteurization and packaging technology.
 For smallholder farmers to fully benefit from formulated concentrates and improved forages, proper feeding and management of livestock and poultry are required.
-Both classroom and hands-on trainings are integral to FEED's approach to sharing knowledge and maximizing adoption.
-It starts with training the trainers, a process of upgrading the knowledge of district agricultural extension agents.
-With support from FEED, these agents then carry out trainings in their home districts for model farmers, who share their new knowledge with at least three neighbors.
-Farmers gain access to forage seed and seedlings, allowing them to try different types of improved forages and see what works best for them.
-Extension agents and FEED technical specialists follow up with farmers, offering ongoing technical support for lasting impact.
-Improving feed quantity, quality, and management has increased milk production per household by 80 percent, supporting more milk per cow and more cows per household.
-It has also reduced the time needed to fatten cattle for market by 28 days, reducing the amount of feed needed by 10 percent.
+Both classroom and hands-on training played an integral role in FEED's approach to sharing knowledge and maximizing adoption.
+It started with "training the trainers," a process of upgrading the knowledge of district agricultural extension agents.
+With support from FEED, these agents then carried out trainings in their home districts for model farmers, who shared their new knowledge with at least three neighbors.
+Farmers gained access to forage seed and seedlings, allowing them to try different types of improved forages and see what works best for them.
+Extension agents and FEED technical specialists followed up with farmers, offering ongoing technical support for lasting impact.
+Improving feed quantity, quality, and management increased milk production per household by 80 percent, supporting more milk per cow and more cows per household.
+It also reduced the time needed to fatten cattle for market by 28 days, reducing the amount of feed needed by 10 percent.
+Household egg production increased over 7 fold.
+Value of household livestock, poultry, dairy and forage related sales increased by 48%.

-BUILDING FARMER CAPACITY Training is crucial to the success of FEED.
-That's why the project has trained 48,000 extension agents and model smallholder farmers to date in forage production, hay and silage making, proper nutrition and feeding management of dairy cattle, fattening livestock and poultry, and basic record keeping.
-FEED also organizes local experience-sharing visits for farmers, so that they can travel to other farms and learn from them firsthand.
+BUILDING FARMER CAPACITY Training was crucial to the success of FEED.
+That's why the project trained over 90,000 extension agents and model smallholder farmers in forage production, hay and silage making, proper nutrition and feeding management of dairy cattle, fattening livestock and poultry, and basic record keeping.
+FEED also organized local experience-sharing visits for farmers, so that they can travel to other farms and learn from others.
+Trainings were developed into videos which, together with pico projectors provided by the project, continue to support extension programming.
 "I bought more dairy cows, improved my house, provided my four children with all required school supplies, and improved my dairy barn...all of these developments will help me increase my income and give me the potential to expand my business." -Lemlem Watarro, dairy farmer and Habebo Dairy Cooperative member